mikkopaderes/mock-cloud-firestore/README.md

 const firebase = new MockFirebase(fixtureData);
 ```

-> Replacing the Firebase instance depends on how your app is structured.
+> Replacing the Firebase instance depends on how your app consumes it.
 As an example, you could do `window.firebase = new MockFirebase(fixtureData)`.

 ### Fixture Data